 Brian flew the drone while we relaxed and the shots do not lie.
 Flying overhead, the birds eye view picks up the vastness of the land, the colours that seems painted on and the serene power of natural beauty.

 I found a few spots in the black, coarse sand at the bottom of the pool to dig my hands and feet in for maximum warmth.
 It felt like the world held it’s breathe for a moment.

 The only negative of visiting this place is getting out of the warm water afterwards.

 When it was time to go, I used all my strength to bolt from the springs, dry off and quickly change back into my clothes at lightning speed.
 I was grateful for the extra socks and hat that I had brought along for the ride back because it was absolutely bitter!

 Riding home in the boat, it was around 10pm and we were safely stowed in the cabin.

 Just in time for sunset, the grey skies that had been hanging all night lifted slightly, like a curtain being peeked under, and we caught one of the most glowing, gorgeous sunsets I’ve ever seen.

-It is certainly worth the trip to make it to Uunartoq, drone or no drone.
+It is certainly worth the trip to make it to Uunartoq.
 Make sure to bring some whiskey or wine to make the pools even more enjoyable, sit back and soak in the natural wonders.